rupuzhao/Database-Design---simple/README.md

 # Database-Design---simple
-A simple database design for the relationship between employee and their job function
+A simple database design for the relationship between employee and their job functions